 Laurie wrote that this was her best-selling costume, and I can see why!
 She used three shades of tulle for the skirt, raffia and a sunflower for details, and satin for the halter.
 And of course, it doesn’t hurt that she had one of the cutest kids ever as her model!

 Cute Kid Costumes

 This incredible bulldozer costume is built for wheeling!
 It was created using cardboard boxes, some paint, and household basics like paper towels and tape.
 This little fellow’s wheelchair has a whole new identity!

-The project instructions are available on The Bridge School website.
+The project instructions are available on the archived page of The Bridge School website.

 Little Molly is going as FIFI, the pink poodle.
 The creators used pink tulle for the pink “fur” and silver sequins for the collar.